joosepkoort/dom-solver/README.md

 A brief description of what this project does and who it's for

 ## Introduction
 ###### This application approaches the Dragons of Mugloar game (https://www.dragonsofmugloar.com/doc/) by first analysing the difficulty level of each quest, giving them a numerical value from -2 to 2 (5 values).
 Then the quests are done with the order of easiest quests being done first.
 With the available gold received after quests, potions of health and other items are bought.
-If quest messages are encrypted (either with Base64 or ROT13,), they are derypted.
+If quest messages are encrypted (either with Base64 or ROT13,), they are decrypted first.

 ### Prerequisites